henrikbostrom/crepes/README.md

 intervals to be extracted as well as probabilities for the target value falling below specified thresholds.

-The main package, imported by ```python import crepes```, implements standard, normalized and Mondrian conformal regressors and predictive systems, and allows you to use your own difficulty estimates and Mondrian categories, but there is also a separate module, called `crepes.fillings`, which provides some standard options.
+The main package `crepes` implements standard, normalized and Mondrian conformal regressors and predictive systems, and allows you to use your own difficulty estimates and Mondrian categories.
+There is also a separate module, called `crepes.fillings`, which provides some standard options.

-For examples of how to use the package, see [this Jupyter notebook](https://github.com/henrikbostrom/crepes/blob/main/crepes.ipynb).
+For (many) examples of how to use the package, see [this Jupyter notebook](https://github.com/henrikbostrom/crepes/blob/main/crepes.ipynb).

-see documentation
-[here](http://htmlpreview.github.io/?https://github.com/henrikbostrom/crepes/blob/main/docs/crepes.html).

-see documentation
-[here](http://htmlpreview.github.io/?https://github.com/henrikbostrom/crepes/blob/main/docs/crepes.fillings.html).
+See detailed documentation for the `crepes` package [here](http://htmlpreview.github.io/?https://github.com/henrikbostrom/crepes/blob/main/docs/crepes.html). and for the `crepes.fillings` module [here](http://htmlpreview.github.io/?https://github.com/henrikbostrom/crepes/blob/main/docs/crepes.fillings.html).

 Author: Henrik Boström (bostromh@kth.se)